 Skip to Content

-These vegan Black and White Sesame Crackers are a real crowd pleaser!
-Serve them with hummus and you’ll have the perfect finger food for any party!
+These vegan Sesame Crackers with black and white sesame seeds are a real crowd-pleaser!
+Serve them with hummus and you’ll have the perfect finger food for your party!

 Homemade crackers are my go-to snack for parties and potlucks.
 Everyone loves them.
 They are easy to make.
 They are quick to make.
 Perfect!